Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 Stronger Sibling: Even though he's younger than his maternal half-brother , he's already got some serious strength on his side thanks to his dragon lineage.
 That, coupled with his colossal size, makes him one formidable force.

-- Quite zig-zagged with his paternal half-brothers Matt and Nick, who are quite stronger than him due to being not only full-blooded dragons but also sons of a dragon goddess, however, Freki's skill and experience had made him the victor anytime he had sparring contests with them.
+- Quite zig-zagged with his paternal half-brothers Ma'at and Nick, who are quite stronger than him due to being not only full-blooded dragons but also sons of a dragon goddess, however, Freki's skill and experience had made him the victor anytime he had sparring contests with them.

-- And that’s all before Medea turns him into a fucking hellhound.
+And that’s all before Medea turns him into a fucking hellhound.

 Dominant Species Genes: Despite the potential for dragons to crossbreed with a wide array of species, their distinctive features remain predominant.
 According to Anthony, if a human were to produce offspring with a dragon, that child would essentially grow up to closely resemble a pureblooded dragon upon reaching full adulthood.
 Cases similar to Freki's are exceptionally uncommon, where Anthony's dragon DNA was somehow tempered by Akane's wolf DNA, although Freki retains the size, eyes, fangs, and claws characteristic of a dragon.